I wish to learn a martial art. Can you explain the differences?

 No … not recognised by the Australian Government and providing for jujitsu and the detailed related martial arts.
 There are groups that are not bound to the codes of practice, behaviour, or governance that are part of that recognition.

 The only Government recognised jujitsu organisation in Australia is the Australian Jujitsu Federation Inc.

 When did jujitsu/jujutsu commence in Australia?

-The principal member school of the Australian Jujitsu Federation ‘Koshinryu Jujutsu Australia’, established by the graduate members of the former ‘Australian Society of Ju Jitsuans’ (ASJJ), holds a wealth of documents that clearly establish that jujitsu was being taught in Australia as early as 1906 together with other evidence that dates earlier with the oldest records dating to visits of war training ships of the Japanese navy in the late 1800s.
+The principal member school of the Australian Jujitsu Federation ‘Koshinryu Jujutsu Australia’, established by the graduate members of the ‘Australian Society of Ju Jitsuans’ (ASJJ), holds a wealth of documents that clearly establish that jujitsu was being taught in Australia as early as 1906 together with other evidence that dates earlier with the oldest records dating to visits of war training ships of the Japanese navy in the late 1800s.

 What are the benefits of joining the Australian Jujitsu Federation?

 The benefits may differ from one school to another depending on what the school is looking for – for example coaching accreditation for instructors; a national insurance plan; training opportunities; international competition; and so much more … you can view the benefits under the Membership tab

 Does the Australian Jujitsu Federation provide Insurance for members?